23 Days |

 IOYO - 14

 Rajasthan, the desert state of India where the princely kingdoms once represented the feudal tradition, is now a place of visual extravaganza.
-Architectural monuments, colorful culture, exquisite handicrafts and mouthwatering cuisines are some of the highlights of this northern Indian state.
+Architectural monuments, colorful culture , exquisite handicrafts, and mouthwatering cuisines are some of the highlights of this northern Indian state.
 One can experience it all by taking up the Rajasthan tour package.

 Rajasthan is a magical land which is endowed with vast history and spirituality.
 Not only you can have a look at the historic side of the state but you can also enjoy the cultural delights.
 Feel the essence of the vibrant culture with 23 days package, which will start from Delhi and terminate in Delhi only.
 During this tour, you will visit some of the famous places of Rajasthan such as Jodhpur, Udaipur, Kumbhalgarh, Ranakpur, Bharatpur, Pushkar and Jaipur.
 Catch a glimpse of the architectural marvels of the capital city along with the historical region of Mandawa.
 You can also view the famous Junagadh Fort in Bikaner, the glorious heritage of Jaisalmer - the Golden City of India, and less explored places like Rohetgarh, Bundi, and Chittaurgarh.

 This day you will arrive in Delhi and immediately, you will be taken to the hotel.
 The capital city of India is dotted with spellbinding forts, monuments and mosques.
 While the Old Delhi is famous for the allies, the New Delhi is a magnanimous place of development and the central one is the hub of political activities.
 In Old Delhi, the places that you will visit are the Raj Ghat, Jama Masjid and pass by Chandni Chowk and Red Fort.
 On the other side, in New Delhi, you will explore the Qutub Minar, the tallest minaret; Humayun's Tomb, a UNESCO World Heritage Center; India Gate, a war memorial; and Lakshminarayan Temple, a famous Hindu temple.
 You will pass by Parliament House, President's House, Government Secretariat Buildings and Connaught Place shopping centre.
 Stay overnight in Delhi.